Pubs for Sale in Vancouver

 Small Business BC - Provides business planning support and funding program access

-A: You'll need to be available 12-14 hours daily, working split shifts to oversee both lunch and dinner service.
+A: You'll need to be available 12–14 hours daily, working split shifts to oversee both lunch and dinner services.
 Even with proper staffing, you're typically on call when you're not physically present.

 A: Yes, there are iconic restaurants for sale in Gastown.
 These establishments often come with a rich history and a loyal customer base, making them attractive options for those looking to buy a well-established business.